haagahelia/ohke-teknologiat/07_azure/README.md

 ```

 Notice that the tag `swd4tn023.azurecr.io/docker-demo:latest` contains the URL of the registry as well as the container name and version.

+At this point the container image is published in our private container repository, but it's not actually running.

 #### Using the container in a Web Application